CFUV-FM

-CFUV-FM is a campus/community radio station broadcasting on 101.9 FM in British Columbia, Canada.
-It serves the University of Victoria, Greater Victoria and, via cable, Vancouver Island and many areas in the Lower Mainland.
-It is owned and run by the University of Victoria Student Radio Society.
+CFUV-FM (101.9 MHz) is a campus and community radio station in Victoria, British Columbia, Canada.
+It is owned by the University of Victoria Student Radio Society, with studios on campus.
+It airs a variety of musical genres, including adult album alternative, as well as news and talk programming.
+It serves Greater Victoria and, via cable, Vancouver Island plus areas in the Lower Mainland.